 Equipping our young people with essential knowledge and skills for the future

-Through these timetabled lessons we will deliver a number of career and work-related learning sessions to students from Year 7-13, giving opportunity to learn more about employment law, options, qualifications, skills & attributes, being work ready, the skills gap, labour market information, applying to college & sixth form, cv writing and interview techniques.
+Through timetabled PHSCE lessons we will deliver a number of career and work-related learning sessions to students from Year 7-13, giving opportunity to learn more about employment law, options, qualifications, skills & attributes, being work ready, the skills gap, labour market information, applying to college & sixth form, cv writing and interview techniques.
 Students will also use their maths and English skills through all of their subjects as well as taking part in visits and hearing from external speakers that will give students the chance to see how their subjects can relate to different careers.
 Students will have further opportunity to see how subjects relate to careers during the Year 9 option taster lessons and the Year 10 Sixth Form taster day.
 All careers information & guidance is impartial and fully inclusive with all students encouraged to explore individual interests based on their skills and capabilities.